termux/termux-gui/Protocol.md

 Methods may return values, the number of return values can vary with the parameters.

 Available methods:

 Activity and Task control:
 These methods control Android [Activities](https://developer.android.com/reference/android/app/Activity) and [Tasks](https://developer.android.com/guide/components/activities/tasks-and-back-stack).
+Also here are methods that don't need an Activity or Task.
 - newActivity: Launches a new Activity and returns the activity id.
 In case of an error, -1 is returned.
   - Parameters:
     - tid: the task in which the Activity should be started.
 If not specified, a new Task is created and the id is returned after the Activity id.